It’s that time of year again; the summer holidays are wrapping up and parents are frantically trying to get organised for the new school year.

 Showcase your child’s personality and creativity by covering their notebooks with white adhesive sheets.
 Get them to paint or draw onto the covered books with their own designs – the more creative, the better!

 Another way to show off your child’s personality is by purchasing their school items in their favourite prints; think hobbies or cartoon characters.
-These days you can purchase items like backpacks, lunchboxes and stationery sets in a wide variety of prints from surfing themes and block colours, to characters such as Spiderman, Peppa Pig and Bratz Dolls.
+These days you can purchase items like backpacks, lunchboxes and stationery sets in a wide variety of prints from surfing themes and block colours, to characters such as Spiderman, Peppa Pig and Bluey.

 4 – Buy in bulk